Skip to main content

 OTs continue to feel a strong connection with Tudor and live out the school motto by offering current pupils work experience, internships and careers advice.

-For Rose magazine advertising and content, including alumnae news and careers network enquiries, contact Lindsay Silver, Alumnae Communications Manager lsilver@tudorhallschool.com
+For OT enquiries, Rose magazine advertising and content, including alumnae news and careers network enquiries, contact Lindsay Silver, Alumnae Communications Manager by email, or call 01295 756201.

-We warmly welcome visits from Old Tudorians; please contact us using the details above if you are in the area.
+We warmly welcome visits from Old Tudorians; please do get in touch to arrange a visit if you are in the area.

-To discuss making a gift in support of the School, please contact development@tudorhallschool.com
+To discuss making a gift, of any size, in support of the School, please contact our friendly Development Office.

 Decorative rose